zaynahsd/rockpaperscissorsgame/README.md

 # rockpaperscissorsgame
-Rock Paper Scissors game I created during FCC Intro to Python course.
+This is a rock paper scissors game I created in Python during a FCC Intro to Python course.